How to dab: What to know about smoking shatter and wax

 Every person’s body is different and will interact with cannabis in a unique way—our endocannabinoid systems all operate differently.
 A dab of a certain size may affect your friend just fine but may be way too much for you.

-How to dab
+How to dab weed

 Temperature is crucial when dabbing.
 If a nail is too hot, you’ll scorch terpenes, kill the flavor, and likely have a coughing fit.
-The trick is to heat the nail hotter than you want, let it cool to the correct temperature, and then drop in your dab.
+The trick is to heat the nail hotter than you want, let it cool to the correct temperature, and then drop in a dab.

 - Step 1: Turn on the torch and aim the flame directly at the bottom of the nail.
 Most people heat the nail until it begins to turn red hot.